 GETC is offering lodging right on site now.
 Come and stay with us for a very reasonable fee.
 You will have your own bedroom and bathroom, kitchen facilities to prepare your own meals and a living area to relax or watch TV or videos.
 You may also choose your accommodations from a list of hotels, Inns, and B&B’s in our area on www.moab.com.
 Please note where you will be staying when you make your training ride reservations.

-Depending on your location, you will probably find it best to fly into the Grand Junction Airport.
-Then either rent a car or get a connecting flight to Moab.
+Depending on your point of departure, you may also choose to fly into the Grand Junction Airport.
 From Grand Junction, you can rent a car and drive up to Moab, which is an 1 1/2 hour drive.
 From the GJ Airport, take I-70 West Moab turnoff.
 Turn left at the stop sign.
 This is the only Highway into Moab, proceed all the way through town until you see the Shell Station on your left, turn left.
 You’ll come to a Stop sign, turn right onto Spanish Valley Drive.
 From this stop sign it is exactly 2 miles to Heaven Lane (on your left), turn left until you come to the T in the road.
 Turn right onto Heather Lane.
 Heather Lane dead ends into a little cul-de-sac, our driveway is on the left.

 From the South: Your first Landmark will be the Spanish Valley Riding Arena on your right, about 4 miles south of town.
 Shortly after that, about 200 yards, the Shell Station is on your right.
 Turn right on Spanish Valley Trail Rd.
 You’ll come to a Stop sign, turn right onto Spanish Valley Drive.
 From this stop sign it is exactly 2 miles to Heaven Lane (on your left), turn left until you come to the T in the road.
 Turn right onto Heather Lane.
 Heather Lane dead ends into a little cul-de-sac, our driveway is on the left.